 - A new employee being introduced to your team.
-Do you reply to them or reply all to everyone on the thread?
+Do you Reply directly to them or Reply All to everyone on the thread?

-These scenarios are when the lines get blurred and we’re not exactly sure what to do.
-That's why we built the following easy-to-reference flowchart for quickly understanding when to reply, reply all, or BCC.
+These scenarios are when the lines get blurred.
+That's why we built this easy-to-reference flowchart for quickly understanding when to Reply, Reply All, or BCC.

 When in doubt, just try not to turn into a Reply All meme.
 As a refresher:

 Reply All Meme

 A visual representation of people's disdain for you when you Reply All in the wrong context (i.e., When you get an email that there's leftover food in the kitchen and Reply All with, "Someone grab me a cupcake!").
 Save everyone the misery of a Reply All ... and get your own cupcake.